cyberjunky/home-assistant-ttn_gateway/info.md

 NOTE: I got the original code from a GitHub Gists, but cannot find the source any more to refer too.
 If you happen to find it please tell me.

-{% if not installed %}

-## Installation

-- Install this integration using HACS.
-- Configure using the configuration instructions below.
-- Restart Home-Assistant.

-{% endif %}

 ## Usage
 To use this component in your installation, add the following to your `configuration.yaml` file: